 There is no magical combination of facial features that make people photogenic.
 I have worked with extremely attractive people who were a mess in front of the camera, and I have worked with people who were not as genetically gifted who were amazing.
 Being photogenic is doing the right things in front of the camera.
 Remember Harrison Ford?
-Click the links below to see a picture of Harrison Ford looking amazing and a picture of him looking extremely uncomfortable.
+I’m not going to show you photos that I do not own, but I will link below to a picture of Harrison Ford looking amazing and a picture of him looking extremely uncomfortable.
 By the way, I can do it too.
-I mean look confident.
-Anyone can.

 This is what most people including most headshot photographers do not understand, and it is why many headshots suck.
 When you combine this with a poor understanding of why the headshot is even being made, it is no surprise that the results can often make you look bad and perhaps even widen your self acceptance gap.
 Can you imagine the overall decline in self image that can occur at a company after some dilettante gets through with them?

 With my clients, my goal is always to make them look extremely confident, like they are good at what they do, they are experts in their field, and they are extremely successful.
-At the same time, I make them look approachable, like they are nice people and are trustworthy.
-And the resulting poised and pleasant look that projects this confidence and approachability can, and this is the most important part of this entire article, increase their perceived level of expertise.
-No other headshot photographer is currently talking about the role that a good headshot can play in your perceived level of expertise, so it shouldn’t surprise us that other folks don’t understand it either.
+At the same time, I make them look approachable, like they are nice people and they are trustworthy.
+And the resulting poised and pleasant look that projects confidence and approachability can, and this is the most important part of this entire article, increase their perceived level of expertise.

 I cannot over emphasize this.
 I see it all the time.
 People who should know better, marketers, advertisers, website designers, firm administrators, human resource professionals, the owner’s spouse, whoever is driving the decision to have headshots made usually do not fully understand why.
 At least now you do, so thanks for reading this far.
 They demonstrate this to me in conversations like the following.